 CCF would like to have good photos, video or stories shared by all volunteers - please send photos, videos or blogs to Heather@cheetah.org, Susan@cheetah.org and Director@cheetah.org or to Dr. Marker's WhatsApp, +264 81247887.
 However, we have certain restrictions for posting pictures of cheetahs on social media.
-We ask that you send to our CCF team first to use in social media and then share from our CCF site.
-Photos taken a t CC F S afe Houses are the property of C C F and will be credited to you as a photographer.
+We ask that you send to our CCF team for first use in social media and then share from our CCF site.
+Photos taken at CCF Safe Houses are the property of CCF and will be credited to you as a photographer.
 The primary question one should ask before sharing anything happening behind-the-scenes during your stay is "would this be appropriate for CCF's main social media or website page?"
 If the answer is no then the content should not be posted to personal pages.
 In general, we request the following:

 - 1. Photos or videos of the safe houses from the outside are not allowed for safety reasons. - 2.
 Photos or videos of people touching cheetahs are not allowed. - 3.
-Please do not post photos or videos of people next to cheetahs unless: - Being treated by a veterinary professionals (e.g. medical procedures)
+Please do not post photos or videos of people next to cheetahs unless: - Being treated by a veterinary professionals (e.g. medical procedures) - Being fed